 In 2001, he was appointed by President George W. Bush to serve as Director of Communications and Public Diplomacy for the United States Ambassador to the United Nations.
 In this role, Grenell advised four U.S. Ambassadors – John D. Negroponte, John C. Danforth, John R. Bolton and Zalmay Khalilzad.
 Grenell was also appointed by John C. Danforth in 2004 as an Alternate Representative to the UN Security Council with full voting rights and privileges.

-Grenell served as the United States Spokesman at the United Nations during the world body’s most turbulent time.
-He led communications strategies on issues such as: the war on terrorism in Afghanistan and Iraq; peacekeeping operations in Haiti, Liberia, the Congo and Sudan; the conflict in the Middle East; Iran’s nuclear weapons program; a North Korean missile test; Syria/Lebanon conflict; and the UN’s Oil for Food Corruption investigation, to name a few.
+Grenell served as the United States Spokesman during the world body’s most turbulent time.
+He led communications strategies on issues such as: the war on terrorism in Afghanistan and Iraq; peacekeeping operations in Haiti, Liberia, the Congo and Sudan; the conflict in the Middle East; Iran’s nuclear weapons program; North Korea’s nuclear proliferation; Syria/Lebanon conflict; Israel’s security and the UN’s Oil for Food Corruption investigation, to name a few.

 Prior to his tenure at the UN, Grenell served as a spokesman for New York Governor George Pataki’s Administration, San Diego Mayor Susan Golding, Congressman Mark Sanford and Congressman Dave Camp – former Chairman of the Ways and Means Committee.
 Grenell has also served as the spokesman for many state and federal political candidates including three U.S. Presidential campaigns.